Caregiving 101: On Being A Caregiver - Family Caregiver Alliance: National Center on Caregiving (FCA) (caregiver.org)

 **Click on the ElderCare & Terminal Illness tab to read the article "A Guide to Exercise for Seniors" provided by MattressClarity.com.

-How Social Work Can Reduce Healthcare Costs (article written by Dr. Alyssa Middleton - mswonline.org)
+How Social Work Can Reduce Healthcare Costs (mastersinsocialworkonline.org)

 Social workers have long known and been vocal advocates that their services are not just another expense in the healthcare system, but rather spending funds on social work services both decreases overall healthcare costs and improves outcomes for patients.
 The rest of the world and various healthcare systems are finally starting to take notice of the multiple benefits of providing social work services to patients and caregivers.

-Read about the current state of healthcare spending and what medical care looks like when social determinants of health are not addressed.
+Read an article written by Dr. Alyssa Middleton about the current state of healthcare spending and what medical care looks like when social determinants of health are not addressed.
 In addition, the critical services that social workers provide, along with case studies of their effectiveness for different populations, are discussed.

 How To Get a Medical Alert Bracelet For Free (payingforseniorcare.com)